 If all attempts to collect fail, the county attorney, as a last resort, must file suit against those who refuse to pay.
 The suit places a lien on the property until the tax bill is paid, or the property can be sold to pay the bill.

 Although there are many check collection agencies, only county attorneys have the power to prosecute those who repeatedly write bad checks.
 At the request of the merchant, the county attorney’s office will issue a letter to the writer of the bad check to advise the person that the check was not valid.

 If the person makes the check good within a certain time, he or she must pay a fee to the county attorney to compensate the office for the service.
 If the check writer does not pay the merchant, then the case may be prosecuted as a felony or misdemeanor, depending on the amount of the check.
 (Writing bad checks for more than $300 is considered a felony.)

 In addition to prosecuting those accused of domestic violence, county attorneys can help victims in emergency situations by helping them obtain emergency protective orders (EPOs), which offer short-term protection against further violence and abuse.
 EPOs are initiated in district court.

 Family members and unmarried couples who live together are eligible for this protection, which can include restraining the abuser from future contact and direction to move out of the residence.
 The order is good for 14 days, and a hearing must be scheduled during that time.
-If the court finds enough evidence of abuse, it may issue a domestic violence order or other actions to prevent future violence.
-The order is good for up the three years.
+If the court finds enough evidence of abuse, it may issue a domestic violence order or take other action to prevent future violence.
+The order is good for up to three years.
 Violation of the order may result in contempt of court or an arrest.